With China Tourist Visa Resumed,

 Tibet Tours for All around the Globle are Available Right Now!

-It is the best time to join our Tibet small group tour in 2023 at the best local price.
+It is the best time to join our Tibet small group tour in 2024 at the best local price.

 TOP

-April,27 2020 BY Sonam Tenphel 0 COMMENTS
+September,12 2023 BY Sonam Tenphel 0 COMMENTS

-Majority of the lakes in Tibet are inland lakes, with many of them distributing their waters into the main rivers that flow east and west from the Tibetan plateau.
+The majority of the lakes in Tibet are inland lakes, with many of them distributing their waters into the main rivers that flow east and west from the Tibetan plateau.
 Many of the saline lakes in Tibet are remnants of the ancient sea that once covered the area of land that was pushed upwards by the movement of the Indo-Australian tectonic plate under the Eurasian plate, leaving a plateau with massive pools of water that formed into the saltwater lakes we see today.

-Himalayan RangesMost of Tibetan lakes originate from Himalayan ranges.
+Most Tibetan Lakes are from Himalayan RangesMost of Tibetan lakes originate from Himalayan ranges.

 Many of the freshwater lakes have been formed by either barrier formation – where landslides have blocked river courses millions of years ago, creating massive lakes in the basins that surrounded the rivers – or by the residual melting of the alpine glaciers that formed on the sides of mountains, which slowly pooled into natural basins in the landscape, forming freshwater lakes in the process.
 The largest such glacial lake is the famous Lake Yamdrok, which was formed more than 30 million years ago from the tongue of an ancient glacier that crashed down from its perch on the surrounding mountains, filling the basin where it now lies.

-Named in Tibetan as “Heavenly Lake” , Namtso is one of the Great Three Sacred Lakes of Tibet, along with Lake Yamdrok and Lake Manasarovar.
+Named in Tibetan as “Heavenly Lake” , Namtso Lake is one of the Great Three Sacred Lakes of Tibet, along with Lake Yamdrok and Lake Manasarovar.
 Lying to the north of Lhasa in Damxung County, on the boundary with Nagqu Prefecture, it is the largest Salt Lake in Tibet and the second largest in China.
 It is also the highest Salt Lake in the world, at an altitude of 4,718 meters above sea level.

 Namtso LakeNamtso Lake, one of the great three sacred lakes of Tibet.

 Namtso was formed in a tertiary depression in the landscape, and is constantly receding, which can be seen by the multiple lakeshore residues that lie around the edge of the lake.
 It is estimated to be around 80 meters lower than its highest residual lakeshore.
-One of the most popular lakes for tourists to Tibet, the lake has a stunning turquoise color to the waters, which reflects the sun into shimmering sparkles as it sets in the west.

 Often called the most beautiful body of water in the world, Lake Yamdrok is so widespread that it is impossible to see from one end to the other.
 The name of the lake means “green jade lake on the pasture”, and legend says that it was the scattered jewels of the earring of a goddess who threw the jewels to the earth for the Tibetan people.
 More than 130 kilometers across all its branches, Lake Yamdrok has three sister lakes – Kongmucuo, Chencuo, and Bajiucuo – which are linked to Yamdrok Tso by hand or foot.